Precision Ballistics LLC

 Another aspect that particularly effects all of my bullets is that when you inspect most other bullets with a similar profile, the tip has a jagged tooth appearance.
 Not mine!
 Dave has the incredible good sense to actually place the center line of his dies in the CENTER of them, which allows the copper to draw up evenly, leaving a square tip.
 That means the thickness of the copper jacket is consistent and the bullet is concentric.
-On my VLDs I put them through an extra die to close the meplat extremely close together, which no other bullet maker does for you, so my bullets are ready to shoot right after you sort them.
+On my low drag bullets I put them through an extra die to close the meplat extremely close together, which no other bullet maker does for you, so my bullets are ready to shoot right after you sort them.
+Hunters often ask me to make the meplats .30"-.35" to open up better in game.
+I'm happy to make the tips any way you want them!
+Closing the tips does not effect accuracy, only the BC.
 When you do your own measurements, and find how consistent my bullets actually are, you may even stop sorting!

 Webmaster: Don Lahr Copyrighted ©